 Hunan Zhangjiajie National Forest Park is a unique national forest park.
 It is one of several national parks within the Wulingyuan Scenic Area.
-The Bailong Elevator with the 326 meters it is the world tallest outdoor lift.
+The Bailong Elevator with the 326 meters is the world’s tallest outdoor lift.
 It can transport visitors to the top from its foot in less than two minutes.
 The structure is composed of three separate glass elevators, each of which can carry up to 50 people at a time.
-Stunning natural beauty, its many unique pillar-like rock formations looking like some incredible alien landscape and one of the tallest pillars, standing at an impressive 1,080-meters.
+The forest is a stunning natural beauty, its many unique pillar-like rock formations look like some incredible alien landscape and one of the tallest pillars is standing at an impressive 1,080-meters.
 During our visit they were building/planning a Grand Canyon type glass bridge

 Zhongdian was named officially Shangri-La in 2001.
-The beautiful scenery with towering snow-capped mountains, lush forests, vast gorges and idyllic lakes.
-It enjoys the reputation of “Highland Garden” and “Realm of Living Creatures” by the Chinese.
+The beautiful scenery with towering snow-capped mountains, lush forests, vast gorges and idyllic lakes enjoys the reputation of “Highland Garden” and “Realm of Living Creatures” by the Chinese.

-The town is known for the Three Pagodas, three independent pagodas, near the old town of Dali The Three Pagodas are made of brick and covered with white mud.
+The town is known for the Three Pagodas.
+The Three Pagodas are made of brick and covered with white mud.
 The Three Pagodas, visible from miles away, has been a landmark of Dali City and selected as a national treasure meriting preservation in China.
-Around 20km away is the town of Xizhou a mix of 13 small villages with a population of around 2500 people mostly Bai people but also Hai and Han residents.
+Around 20km away is the town of Xizhou a mix of 13 small villages with a population of around 2500 people mostly Bai, but also Hai and Han residents.
 The town is known for its high concentration of beautiful restored Bai houses and other architecture

 This area is one of the poorest in China and basically 100% agricultural.
 Around 2003 around 650000 people moved out of the area towards the East Coast looking for a better life.

-This ancient city has a well-preserved Ming and Qing urban planning and architecture.
+This ancient city has well-preserved Ming and Qing urban planning and architecture.
 It is a UNESCO World Heritage Site.
-A great market tower constructed in 14 th century
+A great market tower was constructed in 14th century.

 SHANGLANGDE MIAO VILLAGE